gemfire/gemfire-developer-website/content/quickstart/java/_index.md

 ```

 The above response is an affirmative connection to the locator at localhost and port 10334
-and should now be connected for doing management of the GemFire cluster.
+and should now be ready to manage the GemFire cluster.

 Now use the gfsh interactive shell to issue a basic management command to list the members in the cluster.